-If you have a disability or medical condition, contact our Disability Advice and Support (DAS) team as soon as possible for advice and support.
+If you have a disability (for example a medical condition, autism, a mental health condition, allergies etc) please contact our Disability Advice and Support (DAS) team as soon as possible to discuss support for your condition.

 They can also make referrals to our Accommodation Office to help you find somewhere to live that is suitable for your needs.

 If the nature of your condition means special adaptations are not necessary, you will be able to book your room online using our online booking system.